bauom/evalcraft/docs/advanced-llm-eval.md

   - `Score.value` for each scorer.
   - Whether `passed` is what you expect.
   - `EvalSummary.pass_rate` and `avg_score`.
+- Inspect **traces** (if you use `report_trace`) to see:
+  - Exact prompts and structured inputs you sent.
+  - Raw model responses.
+  - Latency and token usage.
-- Adjust thresholds and scorers based on what you consider “acceptable” model behavior.
+- Adjust thresholds, prompts, and scorers based on what you consider “acceptable” model behavior.

 Because `EvalResult` is serializable, you can:

 - Save it as JSON.
 - Feed it into notebooks, dashboards, or visualization tools.
-- Build higher‑level reports or regression tests around it.
+- Render it as an interactive HTML report via `generate_html_report`.
+- Persist it (and traces) into SQLite with `evalcraft-store` for long‑term analysis.